kelloggm/cs-490-website/about.md

 # Syllabus

-Welcome to CS 490: Guided Design in Software Engineering!
-This is a course about building software that satisfies stronger properties than “it works”: it’s about building software that is correct, reliable, maintainable, testable, and usable.
-That is, this course will teach you about how to build software *well*.

-The course is structured around giving you experience in both the theory (through readings and lectures) and the practice (through programming assignments and a large group project) of software engineering.

-# Course Outcomes

-Official course outcomes:
-* Students will be able to explain the major theories and methods applicable to professional software engineering.
-* Students will be able to design, implement and evaluate a computer based system to meet desired needs.
-* Students will be able to function effectively on a team to accomplish a goal.
-* Students will be able to use current techniques, skills and tools necessary for computing practice.

-My course design is based additionally on these unofficial outcomes:
-* Students will be able to assess the quality of software engineering being done at some future workplace
-* Students will be competent software engineers that I wouldn’t be worried about hiring
+Welcome to CS 684!
+This class is focused on software quality: both how to assess it and how to achieve it in your own work.
+The course therefore has two technical focuses: **testing** and **static analysis**, both of which are important for assuring quality in the real world.
+We’ll spend roughly 60% of the course (through spring break) on testing, and the rest of the course on static analysis.
+My goal in this course is to get you up-to-date with the best practices at the **very best** software engineering firms in the world in these two topics: that is, the goal of this course is to give you a firm foundation in the “state-of-the-practice” in industry.
+Note that reaching this level requires us to engage with the research literature, as the top engineers at the best software firms do—--especially the most important papers from the past 10-20 years.

 # Prerequisites

+While this course has no official prerequisites,
-Technically this course requires CS 280 and CS 288, which are both courses about *how* to program.
-I will assume in this course that you know how to program: that is, that if I tell you to go write some code, you’ll be able to go do it.
+I will assume in this course that you already know how to program: that is, that if I tell you to go write some code, you’ll be able to go do it.
 Since this course focuses on how to program **well** (i.e., how to engineer software!), you first need to know